 Using train-of-thought analysis to adjust scenarios and test the resilience of certain investments affords a user the ability to see the impact on the bank’s capital charge.
-For the DRC, this means creating ‘What-If’ scenarios to change, for example, a ratings downgrade or maturity of a security and scale the gross JTD risk and see the results.
+For the DRC, this means creating ‘What-If’ scenarios to change, for example, a ratings downgrade or maturity of a security, and scale the gross JTD risk and see the results.

 Basel regulations require that banks analyze and set appropriate risk weights against individual stock names within an index.
 If a bank holds investments in the S&P 500, the risk methodology would have to include a risk profile for each of the underlying constituents in the index.
 Sweeping stock market volatility and chatter about “frothy” tech stocks may signal the need to map out individual stock risks anyway.

 Once index decomposition is complete, ActiveViam’s FRTB solution aggregates the risks to offset the investment profile.
 Risk managers can calculate capital and perform ‘What-If’ analyses on aggregate exposures computed in different ways or classify them differently and test the impact on the portfolio and capital charge.
 The more precise the classification, the better for properly weighting risk and the less chance of incurring higher capital charges.
-This assures regulators that you are in complete control of the bank’s investment profile, and its impact on risk.
+This assures regulators you are in complete control of the bank’s investment profile and its impact on risk.

-Last but most certainly not all, the FRTB regulation requires banks to report all of their entities as standalones, which means they need to perform mass currency conversions in every geography in which they operate as well as aggregate all entities in the currency in which their home office is located.
+One other requirement to point out is that the FRTB regulation requires banks to report all of their entities as standalones, which means they need to perform mass currency conversions in every geography in which they operate as well as aggregate all entities in the currency in which their home office is located.

-ActiveViam has helped Erste Bank and other clients meet the FRTB requirements by providing multi-jurisdictional support across regions.
+We have helped Erste Bank and other clients meet the FRTB requirements by providing multi-jurisdictional support across regions.
 Read more about how ActiveViam implemented an FRTB project at Erste Bank.